Bachelor of Arts with a major in Economics

 Why choose an Economics major?

 Did you know that on average, Economics majors make more money than any other Bachelor of Arts graduates?
-According to the 2014 College Salary Report, economists rank top for both starting and mid-career salaries.
+According to the recent College Salary Report, economists rank top for both starting and mid-career salaries.

 And not only that: Economics is the only discipline in the broad areas of Social Sciences and Business that is awarded the Nobel Prize.
 Many of the successful and famous have an economics degree.